Shadow288-ai/genai/INSTALL_OLLAMA.md

 Once Ollama is installed and a model is pulled:

 1. Make sure Ollama is running: `ollama serve` (keep terminal open)
-2. Run the setup checker: `python backend/check_setup.py`
-3. Start the backend: `cd backend && python -m app.main`
+2. Start the backend: `cd backend && python -m app.main`
-4. Start the frontend: `npm run dev`
+3. Start the frontend: `npm run dev`

 ## Troubleshooting